jimmy-liew1/my-notes/A1 - Fleeting Notes/202508011650 - diff azure spot and reserved instances.md

 link:
 ---
 ## What is the difference between Azure Spot and reserved instances?
 **[[202508011649 - reserved instances|Reserved Instances (RIs)]]** are a key pricing strategy offered by cloud providers like AWS, Azure, and Google Cloud to help businesses save money on compute resources.
-While Spot Instances offer flexibility and deep discounts for temporary workloads, Reserved Instances are all about stability and strategic commitment.
+While [[202507281328 - azure spot instance|Spot Instances]] offer flexibility and deep discounts for temporary workloads, Reserved Instances are all about stability and strategic commitment.

 ### Related Concepts
 * [[202508011649 - reserved instances|Reserved Instances]]